 "Contribution(s)" means anything that you, or another user, post on or upload to the Platforms or send to us, including any photographs, video or audio clips, comments, posts or competition entries.

 “Platforms” means the Sites and the Apps are collectively referred to in these terms as the “Platforms”.

-The Platforms are operated by Charity Projects (as Comic Relief) (“Comic Relief”, “we” or “us”).
-We are a charity registered in England & Wales with number 326568 and in Scotland with number SC039730, and a company limited by guarantee registered in England with number 1806414.
-Our registered office is at 1st Floor, 89 Albert Embankment, London, SE1 7TP, with our place of business being at 89 Albert Embankment, London SE1 7TP.
+The Platforms are operated by Charity Projects (operating name Comic Relief) (“Comic Relief”, “we” or “us”).
+We are a charity registered in England & Wales with number 326568 and in Scotland with number SC039730, and a company limited by guarantee registered in England & Wales with number 1806414.
+Our registered office and place of business is at 6th Floor, The White Chapel Building, 10 Whitechapel High Street, London, E1 8QS.
 If you’d like to get in touch with us, visit our Contact Page.